 Preventing excessive farting is really all about food and water.
 Intestines are here to process the food and if they aren’t functioning well, it’s definitely bad food that the pig has eaten.
 Water can also produce various stomach conditions in which your guinea pig can fart a lot or even have diarrhea.

 What If Your Guinea Pig Doesn’t Fart at All?

 Farting is healthy and promotes eliminating excessive gas from the intestines.
 However, your guinea pig can also not fart at all and this can be a serious condition.
 As we mentioned earlier, a guinea pig can suffer from intestine twisting (volvulus) which prevents the gas from leaving the belly.

 Should You Be Worried When Your Guinea Pig Farts?

 Farting too often, with a bloated belly is a cause for concern.
 Remember to always examine the guinea pig if you notice a change in behavior.
 This will help you stay on track and determine the cause of farting as soon as possible.

 Also, remember that food plays an important role in your guinea pig’s digestive tract health.
-Always evade foods that make your guinea pig bloated and instead opt for a high-fiber food.
+Always evade foods that make your guinea pig bloated and instead opt for high-fiber food.

-I know that we already mentioned all of this, but you must take excessive farting in guinea pigs seriously, as it can cause some serious problems if not treated on time.
+You must take excessive farting in guinea pigs seriously, as it can cause some serious problems if not treated on time.